GuiBret/dashboard/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Configuration

+In the environment file, you will simply need to add a constant called serverRoot which will store the URL to the backend of the dashboard.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).